typeractivexyz/documentation/docs/build-guides/corne-wireless/display-cover.md

 ## Peel the Protective Paper and Film

 1. Peel the protective paper from your display cover if they're acrylic
-2. Peel the protective film from your nice!views if you have them (optional)
+2. Peel the protective film from your nice!views if you have them (optional).
+It is only on the black rectangle area and does not extend to the transparent edges.
+If there is any resistance, stop pulling, as that is not the screen protector.

 ## Screw the Cover On